MevinMoncy/Amazon-Web-Scraper/README.md

 ## Why I Did This Project? 🤔

 In embarking on this project, I aimed to enhance my Python programming skills and delve into the world of web scraping.
-As a coding enthusiast, I recognized the potential in mastering web scraping—a skill that unlocks the ability to extract valuable insights from websites for various applications.
+As a coding enthusiast, I recognized the potential in mastering web scraping, a skill that unlocks the ability to extract valuable insights from websites for various applications.

 This project also provided the opportunity to explore two powerful libraries: Selenium and BeautifulSoup.
 Through these tools, I honed my ability to automate web interactions and parse HTML content, adding valuable skills to my toolkit.